 I was born in Barcelona, the city of enchanting architecture.
 Life being full of surprises, I grew up in Toronto and have been back in Barcelona for the past eleven years.
 It's here that I live my madcap freelance existence.
 After studying fashion and specializing in communication, I divide my time between writing, translating, research and analysis.

 The world is made from language.
 A word projects a subsequent image in our minds, a primordial link that was established when we first began to speak.
 I work with language, shaping words into texts that create images, concepts and ideas.
-I am a writer and fashion history researcher, I sift through information and analyse, helping you to understand and create meaning for your exhibitions, your readers, your targets.
+I am a freelance writer and fashion history researcher, I sift through information and analyse, helping you to understand and create meaning for your exhibitions, your readers, your targets.

 This is a selection of projects I have been working on / completed during the past five years.
 There are many, many more, but not enough space to share everything!